HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/formnames.md

 !!! warning "Form item normalization"

     The REST API does "normalize" the value of the form item.
 The returned form item is the (last) alias of the found form configuration.
-The stored document is not altered
+The stored document is not altered.

 ![Form and Alias](../../assets/images/FormAndAlias2.png)